Vårt dagliga bröd giv oss idag.

 This week we celebrate Thanksgiving and it is a reminder that, these days, we live in a time of plenty.
 We don’t worry about not having enough to eat.
 Instead, the anxiety the holiday raises is rooted in ‘too much’ as opposed to ‘too little’ food.
 There is so much on our family potluck menu that people are paging through magazines to come up with new recipes for the same old foods.
 This is the dream come true of the ancestors.

 In Maja Lisa’s century, the 1800’s, things were different.
 In those pre-industrial times, people didn’t move around a lot and neither did food stuffs.
 The growing and processing of most of it happened at home.
 Sweden, with its northern climate and short growing season, had a limited selection of foods, both in variety and quantity.
-In short, farmers had about 120 days a year in which to grow a surplus of food to get them through winter on a small plot of land that they worked as a family.
+In short, a farming family had about 120 days a year in which to grow a surplus of food on a small plot of land, enough to get them through a long winter.
 God forbid that a calamity such as war, sickness, drought and starvation should wipe them out.

 Ironically, the 19th century was a time of relative peace after the Napoleonic Wars ended in 1815.
 Additionally, the small pox vaccine made a huge difference in childhood mortality and a new food from the Americas, the potato, became a cheap and reliable crop.
 What brought on calamity was the surge in the population largely due to these three factors.
 Sweden’s population effectively doubled in Maja Lisa’s lifetime.
 This put a squeeze on land and food production and caused a crisis of such massive proportions that over a million people left Sweden.